nsh87/shinyVM/README.md

 up`, then Vagrant might be facing permissions issues when trying to create the folder.
 Delete your VM, create a blank folder called **project** in your repo, and start over.
 See below for the expected folder structure.
++ If you see `ERROR: Cannot open the connection` in your browser when trying to access an app you are developing, the app probably needs write access.
+Try moving the app into the **writeable-project** folder.

 ### Directory Structure
 After `vagrant up` completes, your directory structure should look like this: